UCSantaBarbara/slack-hubot-apigateway/README.md

 It's also nice to install the [Dyno Metadata](https://devcenter.heroku.com/articles/dyno-metadata) from Heroku Labs so that we can get useful information about the app that is deployed.
 This is a requirement for the `misc version` chatbot command.
 To install this:

-`heroku labs:enable runtime-dyno-metadata -a slack-hubot-apigateway`
+`$ heroku labs:enable runtime-dyno-metadata -a slack-hubot-apigateway`

 ## Deploying to Heroku

 You can cntact the admins for this repo to help deploy this safely in Heroku.

-Alternatively, you can read the [Heroku: Deploying with Git](https://devcenter.heroku.com/articles/git).
+Alternatively, you can read the [Heroku: Deploying with Git](https://devcenter.heroku.com/articles/git) guide.
 The gist of it is:

 - `$ heroku login` (if you haven't already logged in)
 - `$ heroku git:remote -a slack-hubot-apigateway` (if you haven't already added the remote Heroku location)
 - `git push heroku master`

 The last `git push` command is actually the one that pushes your master branch to Heroku for deployment.
+At this point, you should see messages from Heroku that the Build was successful.
+If not, investigate the error.

+To debug a Heroku deployed released, use `$ heroku logs -a slack-hubot-apigateway`

 TODO: determine how to securely integrate GitHub with Heroku so that deployments to Heroku is done via a commit to the GitHub master branch instead.